ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 This variety of aggregate types is sufficient to support a wide variety of data aggregation tasks.

 ### Validating inputs

-A crucial task of any data collection pipeline is ensuring that the inputs are valid.
-Going back to the example above, it's often useful to assert that each input is in a certain range, e.g., [0, 2^k) for some k.
+A crucial task of any data collection pipeline is ensuring that the input data is valid.
+Going back to the example above, it's often useful to assert that each measurement is in a certain range, e.g., [0, 2^k) for some k.
 This straight-forward task is complicated in Prio by the fact that the inputs are secret shared.
 In particular, a malicious client can corrupt the computation by submitting random integers instead of a proper secret sharing of a valid input.